apache/eventmesh/README.md

 **Components:**

-* **eventmesh-runtime** : an middleware to transmit events between event producers and consumers, support cloud native apps and microservices
+* **eventmesh-runtime** : an middleware to transmit events between event producers and consumers, support cloud native apps and microservices.
-* **eventmesh-sdk-java** : currently supports HTTP and TCP protocols, and will support gRPC in the future
+* **eventmesh-sdk-java** : currently supports HTTP and TCP protocols, and will support gRPC in the future.
-* **eventmesh-registry** : automatically routes events between applications and services connected to seperate event meshers, manage eventmesh-runtime
+* **eventmesh-registry** : automatically routes events between applications and services connected to seperate event meshers, manage eventmesh-runtime.
-* **eventmesh-connector-rocketmq** : an implementation based on OpenMessaging Connector Interface, pub event to or sub event from RocketMQ Event Store
+* **eventmesh-connector-rocketmq** : an implementation based on OpenMessaging Connector Interface, pub event to or sub event from RocketMQ Event Store.

 **Protocol:**

-The protocol of eventmesh is easier and convenient, you can read more [here](docs/cn/instructions/eventmesh-runtime-protocol.zh-CN.md)
+The protocol of eventmesh is easier and convenient, you can read more [here](docs/cn/instructions/eventmesh-runtime-protocol.zh-CN.md).

 ## RoadMap
 | version | feature |